Finite difference and finite element methods for partial differential equations on fractals: Introduction

 \end{itemize}

-The finite element procedure above is then re-normalized with a pre-computation of the renormalization constant in order to obtain the correct approximation of the Laplace operator in the Sierpinski triangle.
-The computation of the renormalization constant involves comparison of two (not-normalized) solution at consecutive approximations of the fractal set.
+In the last step, the finite element procedure above is then renormalized with a pre-computation of the renormalization constant to obtain the correct approximation of the Laplace operator in the Sierpinski triangle.
+The computation of the renormalization constant involves the comparison of two (not-normalized) solutions at consecutive (levels of refinement) approximations of the fractal set.
 We call this procedure the renormalized FEM, or rFEM for short.
-We illustrate numerically the performance of the rMEF for the solution of a Dirichlet problem on the Sierpinski triangle and a realization of the Hata tree.
+We illustrate the performance of the rFEM numerically for the solution of a Dirichlet problem on the Sierpinski triangle and a realization of the Hata tree.
 We also present a renormalized Finite Difference (rFD) procedure using the same idea.

+The rest of the paper is organized as follows.
+In Section \ref{sec:selsimilar} we recall some examples of self-similar sets.
+Section \ref{sec:graphlap} is dedicated to reviewing the definition of the graph laplacian operator.
+In Section \ref{sec:dirichlet} we present several formulations of the Dirichlet problem as well as the proposed procedure for the computation of the renormalization constant.
+We finish this section with numerical experiments and illustrations of the correctness of our method.
+In Section \ref{sec:conclusions} we present some conclusions.